EMU Radical Reformation @ 500: Gender and Class

 May 18 | Vienna (B, D)

-This morning, visit the Niedersulz Museum, 30 minutes north of Vienna.
+This morning, visit the Niedersulz Museum, a short distance north of Vienna.
 Here, see the house where an Anabaptist woman was chained (literally) to her kitchen to keep her from preaching in the streets.
 Speak with current members of the Mennonite church in Vienna about how they’ve experienced being a “Free Church” member in the current Viennese culture.
-After lunch, drive to Mikulov (Nicholsburg) in the Czech Republic.
+After lunch, browse through the Falkenstein Castle, drive to Mikulov (Nicholsburg) in the Czech Republic, a site of civic Anabaptism under Hubmaier and site of Hutterite origins.
 This was a city of refuge for Hutterite Brethren fleeing from Habsburg persecution in Tirol, Vienna, and other Austrian regions.
-Return to Vienna after supper, with the option to take in a concert this evening.
+Return to Vienna after supper at a Bruderhof.

 May 21 | Salzburg (B, D)